EEB 205 – Theory and Methods in Ecology and Evolutionary Biology

 3 Credit Hours

 Interpretation and application of cutting edge science in the primary literature will be used to critically assess abiotic and biotic components of natural systems.
-Learn to integrate characteristics of individual species, populations, and communities to understand how energy, carbon, nutrients flow through natural systems.
+Learn to integrate characteristics of individual species, populations, and communities to understand how energy, carbon, and nutrients flow through natural systems.
 Development of individual literature reviews will incorporate this knowledge for scientific and broad audiences.

 (RE) Prerequisite(s): Biology 260.